 COVID-19 has impacted the economy and businesses in Viet Nam significantly.
 The GDP growth is lowest since 2010, around 3.82% in Q1 of 2020, and it is estimated that COVID-19 has already negatively affected nearly 5 million workers and almost 85% of enterprises in Viet Nam as of mid-April.
 Among these workers, 13% have lost their jobs and 59% are temporarily out of work.
 In early April 2020, the Government announced a support package of US$2.6 billion for those affected by COVID-19.
 Persons with disabilities have been affected heavily since they are in a particularly vulnerable position as many suffer from underlying medical conditions and are already in a disadvantaged position at the labor market and have lower levels of financial and job security.

-A recent UNDP online rapid assessment with over 980 responses on COVID-19 impacts on PWDs shows that staggering 30% of respondents were made unemployed due to COVID-19.
+A recent UNDP rapid assessment with over 980 responses on COVID-19 impacts on PWDs shows that a staggering 30% of respondents were made unemployed due to COVID-19.
 Furthermore, 49% of the respondents saw their working hours reduced and among those employed, 59% faced pay cuts.
 Only 3% of respondents were actively looking for another job, and 19% were exploring additional ways to generate income.
-The situation is further exacerbated by majority of the PWDs (71% of the employed respondents) working in seasonal or informal jobs, thus at risk of being ineligible to receive allowances from the social welfare package announced by the Government.
-Only persons certified with severe and extremely severe disabilities are entitled to receive from the package, leaving out those with mild disabilities.
-COVID-19 therefore threaten to have long-term impact on the employment of PWDs, which needs to be addressed through multiple simultaneous and carefully tailored policy interventions.
+The situation is further exacerbated by the fact that the majority of the PWDs (71% of the employed respondents) have seasonal or informal jobs, and are thus at risk of being ineligible to receive allowances from the social welfare package announced by the Government.
+Only persons certified with severe and extremely severe disabilities are entitled to receive support from the package, leaving out those with mild disabilities.
+COVID-19 therefore threatens to have a long-term impact on the employment of PWDs, which needs to be addressed through multiple simultaneous and carefully tailored policy interventions.

 CHAPTER 3.
 POLICY AND LEGAL FRAMEWORK